UNISvalbard/Geo-UAV/_sources/content/lessons/data_acquisition/data_acquisition.md

 ## Flight pattern
 ### Vertical outcrops
 To get the best data from a flight, making three passes along each section of the outcrop is recommended.
 The UAV should be flown sideways, facing directly at the cliff.
 As you fly, ensure that there's at least a 70% overlap between adjacent photos.
 If the outcrop is curved or concave, adjust your flight path accordingly to capture all angles.
 You can take as many photos as needed, and sort them later during processing.
 The first pass should be low, with the camera pointing horizontally and tilted at a 10-degree angle.
 The second pass should be done from a higher altitude and with the camera tilted at a 30-40 degree angle.
 Finally, the third pass should be done from an even higher altitude, with the camera tilted at an 80-degree angle.
-Collecting overview photos taken from further back can be useful as a reference in the model-building process.
+Collecting overview photos taken from further back can be useful as a reference in the model-building process {cite:t}`howell2021acquisition`.

 ```{figure} assets/howelletal1.png
 :name: howelletal1